kubernetes-sigs/gateway-api/site-src/v1alpha2/references/policy-attachment.md

 ![Policy Hierarchy](/images/policy/hierarchy.png)

-To illustrate this, consider 3 resources with the following hierarchy:
-A > B > C. When attaching the concept of defaults and overrides to that, the hierarchy would be expanded to this:
+To illustrate this, consider 3 resources with the following hierarchy: A (highest) > B > C. When attaching the concept of defaults and overrides to that, the hierarchy would be expanded to this:

 A override > B override > C override > C default > B default > A default.